 Ideally, clinical effectiveness of drugs or medical interventions is best informed by evidence from large, high quality, randomized controlled trials.
 Unfortunately, we did not identify any randomized controlled trials of tetrabenazine for patients with TD.
 Therefore, our assessment of the use of tetrabenazine in TD was limited and qualitative in nature.
 We identified four placebo-controlled randomized controlled trials assessing valbenazine and deutetrabenazine, but there were no studies directly comparing these two agents.
-This is not surprising given that these drugs were approved for use in TD only in April and August of 2017.
+This is not surprising given that these drugs were approved for use in TD in April and August of 2017.
 We also did not identify any trials comparing VMAT2 inhibitors to other agents that have been used to treat TD.
 As a result, we could only compare the benefits and harms of VMAT2 inhibitors to placebo.
-Although we considered performing a network meta-analysis in the absence of such head-to-head evidence, the limited number of available studies, as well as major differences in study populations, and duration of treatment precluded such comparisons.
+We considered performing a network meta-analysis, but the absence of such head-to-head evidence, the limited number of available studies, as well as major differences in study populations, and duration of treatment precluded such comparisons.

 Another major limitation of our evidence base is the lack of outcome measures that directly reflect the burden of TD in affected individuals.
 Patients and advocacy organizations described the burden of the symptoms of TD on all aspects of a patient's life, including overall quality of life.
 In addition to physical impairment, TD can affect employment, interpersonal relationships, and have an impact on other day-to-day activities.
-The primary outcome in the clinical trials (AIMS scale) was providermeasured, and its measurement was based on office video recordings that may not reflect TD in routine settings.
-The AIMS scale, though commonly used in research and clinical studies, has wellrecognized limitations, including the summation of severity scores across body regions that may not accurately reflect the overall burden of TD symptoms.
+The primary outcome in the clinical trials (AIMS scale) was provider-measured, and its measurement was based on office video recordings that may not reflect TD in routine settings.
+The AIMS scale, though commonly used in research and clinical studies, has well-recognized limitations, including the summation of severity scores across body regions that may not accurately reflect the overall burden of TD symptoms.
 The need for central, blinded, expert review of video recorded patient assessments highlight the practical challenge in performing such assessments as part of routine care.
-Moreover, studies demonstrated that assessments done by local investigators who were not blinded to the order of the videos resulted in different outcomes than those from central, blinded reviews.55
+Moreover, studies demonstrated that assessments done by local investigators who were not blinded to the order of the videos resulted in different outcomes than those from central, blinded reviews.14

 It is also unclear that the score from AIMS items 1-7 provides an accurate assessment of the overall severity of symptoms.
 For example, patients with severe facial symptoms that are quite impairing may have the same AIMS score as someone with minimal symptoms in four different body locations, but may feel a much greater burden from facial symptoms because of their place of employment or education.
 However, none of the trials reported data on the global severity ratings that are included in the AIMS (items 8 -10).
-Finally, while the statistical significance of changes in AIMS scores were assessed in these trials, there is yet no established threshold for what constitutes a clinically-important difference for change in AIMS score.
+Finally, while the statistical significance of changes in AIMS scores were assessed in these trials, and a pooled analysis of valbenazine trials suggested a change of 2-3 points in the AIMS score corresponded to improvement on the clinical global impression of change (CGIC) scale,84 the threshold for what constitutes a clinically-important difference remains to be established.